radovanhorvat/gonzales/README.md

 - create a virtual environment using `python -m venv venv`
 - activate the virtual environment with `source env/bin/activate` (Linux) or `venv\Scripts\activate.bat` (Windows)
-- install using pip: `pip install git+https://github.com/radovanhorvat/nbody.git`
+- install either directly from GitHub with `pip install git+https://github.com/radovanhorvat/nbody.git`, or from [PyPi](https://pypi.org/project/nbody-solver/) with `pip install nbody-solver`

 Now, assuming everything was successful, you can do the following in order to verify everything is working properly: